Jeffrey401/gradebook-212/README.md

 ## Brief Summary of the project

 This is a gradebook project to interpret CSC 212 grades into a grade that represents a student's current standing in the course.
-In this project, we used all the grading set-up used in CSC 212: 5% for the labs, 35% for final project, 50% for the assignments, 10% for the final exam and 4% extra credit for the mini challenge.
+In this project, all the grading set-up used in CSC 212: 5% for the labs, 35% for final project, 50% for the assignments, 10% for the final exam and 4% extra credit for the mini challenge.
 This project was implemented by using the required structures: a `class` and `vectors`.
 > The implementation files are: `grade.cpp` which contains the implementation of the class and member definitions, `main.cpp` which contains object declarations and function calls, and `grade.h`, a header file that contains pre-defined class member functions.
 We implemented each class to represent each grading portion.
 For example, we have a function each to calculate grades, exam, the final project and the labs.